fburgerdev/vecmath/README.md

 ## Features
 - math constants
 - basic arithmetic
-- matrix and vector: structs, construction, arithmetic and other functions
+- matrix and vector structs, construction, arithmetic and other functions

 # Use Library
 - add "PATH_TO_REPO/include" to your include directories